-On May 16, 2024, we consummated a public offering (the "Offering") of 29,820,000 units (the "Units") and 30,180,000 pre-funded units ("Pre-Funded Units") for a purchase price of \$0.10 per Unit and for a purchase price of \$0.0998 per Pre-Funded Unit (inclusive of the prefunded warrant exercise price), resulting in aggregate gross proceeds of approximately \$6.0 million, before deducting underwriting discounts and other offering expenses.
-Each Unit consists of (i) one share (the "Shares") of common stock and (ii) one warrant (the "Common Warrants") to purchase one share of common stock (the "Common Warrant Shares"), at an exercise price of \$0.12 per share (120% of the offering price per Unit).
-Each Pre-Funded Unit consists of (i) one pre-funded warrant (the "Pre-Funded Warrants") to purchase one share of common stock (the "Pre-Funded Warrant Shares"), and (ii) one Common Warrant.
+On May 16, 2024, we consummated a public offering (the "Offering") of 149,400 units (the "Units") and 150,900 pre-funded units ("Pre-Funded Units") for a purchase price of \$20.00 per Unit and for a purchase price of \$19.96 per Pre-Funded Unit (inclusive of the pre-funded warrant exercise price), resulting in aggregate gross proceeds of approximately \$6.0 million, before deducting underwriting discounts and other offering expenses.
+Each Unit consisted of (i) one share (the "Shares") of common stock and (ii) one warrant (the "Common Warrants") to purchase one share of common stock (the "Common Warrant Shares"), at an exercise price of \$24.00 per share (120% of the offering price per Unit).
+Each Pre-Funded Unit consisted of (i) one pre-funded warrant (the "Pre-Funded Warrants") to purchase one share of common stock (the "Pre-Funded Warrant Shares"), and (ii) one Common Warrant.
 The Pre-Funded Warrants are immediately exercisable for one share of common stock at an exercise price of \$0.0002 per share and will remain exercisable until exercised in full.
-The Common Warrants will be immediately exercisable for one share of common stock upon issuance for a period of five years following the date of issuance.
-We intend to use the net proceeds of the Offering for working capital, general corporate purposes, and the repayment of a 1% non-convertible promissory note, related party due July 1, 2024 in the principal amount of \$750,000 New Note, plus accrued and unpaid interest that we issued on May 1, 2024 to Elusys
+The Common Warrants are immediately exercisable for one share of common stock upon issuance for a period of five years following the date of issuance.
+The representative of the underwriter also partially exercised its overallotment option and purchased 6,545 Common Warrants.